Introduction

 - Use the menubar or press

-to open the settings panel. → See all shortcuts. - Go to the hardware tab
+Ctrl+Sto open the settings panel. → See all shortcuts. - Go to the hardware tab

 - Press

-again or click outside the settings to exit the settings screen. - Go to your project directory (using your file explorer or by using the menubar), go to the
+- Go to your project directory (using your file explorer or by using the menubar), go to the

-. - You are now ready to shoot your first pictures!
+Templatessubdirectory, and place a background image (in portrait orientation) calledback-template.jpgorback-template.png.
+See template setup - You are now ready to shoot your first pictures!

 Once you have the basics up and running you can try connecting a camera, adding a printer, or designing a beautiful template for your next event.